roiguri/My-Cook-Book/docs/project-tracking.md

 - Low: combine pending recipes/images with tabs

 ### Users
+- High: Update filter modal to only show user relevant recipes for user page.
 - High: Update entry point for favorites to be the user avatar.
-- High: Add confirmation before removing a recipe from favorites.
+- High: Add confirmation before removing a recipe from favorites. make sure to reload the recipes before closing the modal/show loafing bar.
 - High: Add more information for user sign up and add settings/profile page
 - High: Make favorites available offline
 - Medium: Upload personal recipes